Find Existing OER

-The easiest way to get started with OER is to adopt it.
+The easiest way to get started with OER is to adopt existing materials.
 Once you've found an OER that is suitable for your course, you can begin using it right away.

 OER search tools